akirak/epubinfo/README.md

 ```

 You can specify an output file name with `-o`/`--out-file`.
 By default, it creates an image file which has the same base name as the EPUB file, e.g. `YourEbookFile.jpg`, in the same directory.
+The output file name will be printed to the standard output, which you can use for scripting.

 With `-f`/`--force` option, the output file will be overwritten.